 Getting the stink out of gym clothes

-New workout gear may look great but some of the new fabrics can really start to stink.
-Here are some ways to help manage that and stay looking good.
+New stretchy moisture wicking gym clothes may look great but they can hang onto the stink.

-VANCOUVER -- You may look great in your new workout gear but after a few visits to the gym you may not smell so great.
-It’s not necessarily you — it’s the fibres in some of those stretchy moisture wicking fabrics that hold onto the not so pleasant smells.
+You may look great in your new workout gear but after a few visits to the gym you may not smell so great.
+It’s not necessarily you; it’s the fibres in some of those stretchy moisture wicking fabrics that hold the stink.

-"Sweat evaporates, but what’s left behind are odour-causing chemicals on the surface of the synthetic fibres.
-They can be difficult to wash out, and they can build up over time," said Haniya Rae, Consumer Reports Home Editor.
+“Sweat evaporates, but what’s left behind are odor-causing chemicals on the surface of the synthetic fibers.
+They can be difficult to wash out, and they can build up over time,” said Haniya Rae, Consumer Reports Home Editor.

-"Keeping these synthetics bunched up and damp promotes bacterial growth, which gives off odours, making them smell even worse.
-Pre-treat any stains and turn them inside out.
-This allows the water and detergent to focus on the soils that have accumulated on the inside of your clothes," said Rae.
+“Keeping these synthetics bunched up and damp promotes bacterial growth, which gives off odors, making them smell even worse!
+Pre-treat any stains and turn them inside out!
+This allows the water and detergent to focus on the soils that have accumulated on the inside of your clothes,” said Rae.

 Cold water washing prevents fading and preserves the fit of synthetics fibres.
 Choose the gentle cycle and if your washer has an extra rinse cycle, use it.